adamanov/SFND_3D_Object_Tracking/README.md

 # SFND 3D Object Tracking
 ## [Rubric](https://review.udacity.com/#!/rubrics/2550/view)
-By completing all the lessons, you got a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
+By completing all the lessons, I got a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, I leant how to detect objects in an image using the YOLO deep-learning framework.
 And finally, I leant how to associate regions in a camera image with Lidar points in 3D space.

 ```2D_Feature Tracking:``` [Mid-Term_Project](https://github.com/adamanov/SFND_2D_Feature_Tracking)